 Selected bibliography of environmental theses for the Blue Mountains region

 The bibliography was prepared by Ian Baird in December 2012; the latest revision was in March 2019.
-Contributions from Margaret Baker, Nakia Belmer, Rosalie Chapple, Ben Croak, Kirstie Fryirs, Alex Gold, Sarsha Gorissen, Julia James, John Low, Brian Marshall, Scott Mooney, Peter Rickwood, Susan Rutherford, Judy Smith and Lyndal Sullivan.
+Contributions from Margaret Baker, Nakia Belmer, Rosalie Chapple, Ben Croak, Kirstie Fryirs, Alex Gold, Sarsha Gorissen, Julia James, John Low, Scott Mooney, Peter Rickwood, Susan Rutherford, Judy Smith and Lyndal Sullivan.